lineality/Online_Voting_Using_One_Time_Pads/README.md

 - best practice is good
 - asking questions is good
 - responsible data collection is good
+- error and mistake psychology
+- process, taboo, and fad psychology
+- Agile and psychology

 # poverty and disinformation
 (2024.05.07)